 - It will help you stay focused on the good and positive when your negative chatter and daily life takes over

-- Keeping focus on your dreams will activate your imagination which will lead to creative ways to make them real+
+- Keeping the focus on your dreams will activate your imagination which will lead to creative ways to make them real+

 My favorite bit about creating my vision board is that it puts me in the driving seat of my life.
 So much of my life is revolving around my beautiful family, and I wouldn’t have it any other way of course.
-So my board gets me back in touch with my own dreams, intentions and feelings.
+So my board gets me back in touch with my own dreams, intentions, and feelings.

 Get emails on joyful ways you can live with creativity